notqmail/notqmail/THOUGHTS.md

 RFC 822 section 3.4.9 prohibits certain visual effects in headers, and the 822bis draft prohibits even more. qmail-inject could enforce these absurd restrictions, but why waste the time?
-If you will suffer from someone sending you ``flash mail,'' go find a better mail reader.
+If you will suffer from someone sending you "flash mail," go find a better mail reader.

-qmail-inject's ``Cc: recipient list not shown: ;'' successfully stops sendmail from adding Apparently-To.
+qmail-inject's "Cc: recipient list not shown: ;" successfully stops sendmail from adding Apparently-To.
 Unfortunately, old versions of sendmail will append a host name.
 This wasn't fixed until sendmail 8.7.
 How many years has it been since RFC 822 came out?